 Germany’s chocolate industry has a great reputation worldwide and fiercely competes with its Swiss neighbor for the top ranks in quality.

-Here are some of Germany’s most popular and well-known chocolate and confectionery products, including the world-famous “gummi bear.”
+Here are some of Germany’s most popular and well-known chocolate and confectionery products:

 Gummi Bears (Gummibären)

 The Gummi Bear was invented in 1922 near Bonn, in the kitchen of confectioner Hans Riegel.
-The fruit-flavored gelatin bear became more and more popular throughout the years and is now exported all over the world, including the US, where they first made an appearance in 1982.
-Gummi bears are produced in 6 different colors which are white, green, yellow, orange, light and dark red.
-The corresponding flavors are pineapple, apple, lemon, orange, strawberry and raspberry.
+The fruit-flavored gelatin bears became more and more popular throughout the years and are now exported all over the world, including the US, where they first made an appearance in 1982.
+Gummi bears are produced in six different colors: white, green, yellow, orange, and light and dark red.
+The corresponding flavors are pineapple, apple, lemon, orange, strawberry, and raspberry.

-Marzipan is another popular confectionery item in Germany, that is made of ground almonds and sugar.
-It has a long history in Germany, dating back to the 16th century when it made its way from the Middle East, via Venice, to the tables of Germany’s nobility.
-Up until the 18th century, marzipan was used for medicinal purposes until becoming a delicacy for the rich in the early 19th century.
+Marzipan, made with ground almonds and sugar, is another popular confectionery item in Germany.
+It has a long history, dating back to the sixteenth century when it made its way from the Middle East, via Venice, to the tables of Germany’s nobility.
+Up until the eighteenth century, marzipan was used for medicinal purposes until it became a delicacy for the rich in the early nineteenth century.
 Now you will find marzipan being eaten both on special occasions such as Easter and Christmas, but also during the rest of the year.
-Marzipan comes in all shapes and sizes, both in plain, for use in cooking or in the form of animals such as the “Good Luck Pig” (Glücksschwein) and also covered in chocolate in the shape of loaves, balls and bars.
+Marzipan comes in all shapes and sizes, both in plain, for use in cooking or in the form of animals such as the “Good Luck Pig” (Glücksschwein) and also covered in chocolate in the shape of loaves, balls, and bars.

 Schaumkuss /Schokokuss (Schaumkuss /Schokokuss)